Slavery in Romania

 Chattel slavery existed on the territory of present-day Romania from the founding of the principalities of Wallachia and Moldavia in 13th-14th century, until it was abolished in stages during the 1840s and 1850s before the Romanian War of Independence and the formation of the United Principalities of Moldavia and Wallachia in 1859, and also until 1783 in Transylvania and Bucovina (parts of the Habsburg monarchy).
 Most of the slaves were of Romani ethnicity.
 Particularly in Moldavia there were also slaves of Tatar ethnicity, probably prisoners captured from the wars with the Nogai and Crimean Tatars.
+During the invasion of Poland by Stephen the Great, Moldavians took 100,000 Polish slaves.

 Romani slaves belonged to boyars (aristocrats), Orthodox monasteries, or the state.
 They were used as blacksmiths, goldsmiths and agricultural workers, but when the principalities were urbanized, they also served as servants.

 The abolition of slavery was achieved at the end of a campaign by young revolutionaries influenced by the ideas of the Enlightenment.
 Mihail Kogălniceanu, who drafted the legislation on the abolition of slavery in Moldova, remains the name associated with the abolition.
 In 1843, the Wallachian state freed its slaves, and in 1856, in both principalities, slaves of all classes were freed.
 Many formerly enslaved Romani people in Romania went to the United States and became the Romani Americans.

 After the abolition, there were attempts (both by the state and by private individuals) to settle the nomads and to integrate the Roma into Romanian society, but their success was limited.